lammps/lammps/doc/src/Howto_lammps_gui.rst

 ^^^^^^^^^^^^^^^

 This tab allows setting defaults for the snapshot images displayed in the ``Image Viewer`` window, such as its dimensions and the zoom factor applied.
 The *Antialias* switch will render images with twice the number of pixels for width and height and then smoothly scale the image back to the requested size.
 This produces higher quality images with smoother edges at the expense of requiring more CPU time to render the image.
 The *HQ Image mode* option turns on screen space ambient occlusion (SSAO) mode when rendering images.
 This is also more time consuming, but produces a more 'spatial' representation of the system shading of atoms by their depth.
+The *Shiny Image mode* option will render objects with a shiny surface when enabled.
+Otherwise the surfaces will be matted.
+The *Show Box* option selects whether the system box is drawn as a colored set of sticks.
+Similarly, the *Show Axes* option selects whether a representation of the three system axes will be drawn as colored sticks.
 The *VDW Style* checkbox selects whether atoms are represented by space filling spheres when checked or by smaller spheres and sticks.
 Finally there are a couple of drop down lists to select the background and box colors.

 Editor Settings:
 ^^^^^^^^^^^^^^^^